Doctors Who Treat Breast Cancer

 A number of doctors will play a role in your breast cancer treatment.
 The following lists which doctors may be involved and what they are responsible for:

 - Medical oncologist – A physician who specializes in the medical treatment of cancer.
 Medical oncologists have a thorough knowledge of how cancers behave and grow.
-This knowledge is used to calculate your risk of recurrence as well as the possible need for and benefits of additional or adjuvant therapy (such as chemotherapy, hormonal therapy, or bone marrow transplantation).
+This knowledge is used to calculate your risk of recurrence as well as the possible need for and benefits of additional or adjuvant therapy (such as chemotherapy or hormonal therapy).
 Your medical oncologist generally manages your overall medical care and monitors your general health during your course of treatment.
 He or she checks your progress frequently, reviews your lab and X-ray results, and coordinates your medical care before and after your course of treatment.

 - Breast surgeon – A surgeon who specializes in the surgical removal of breast tumors while conserving as much of the breast as possible